microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

   and continue dragging the current window.
 This should make the drag/drop experience feel more seamless, and might be able to allow us to render the tab content as we're drag/dropping.
+* We could definitely do a `NewWindowFromTab(index:int?)` action that creates a new window from a current tab once this all lands.
+  - Or it could be `NewWindowFromTab(index:union(int,int[])?)` to specify the current tab, a specific tab, or many tabs.

 ## TODOs

-* Prove that a elevated window can host an unelevated content
+* [ ] Prove that a elevated window can host an unelevated content
-* Prove that I can toss content process IDs from one window to another
+* [ ] Prove that I can toss content process IDs from one window to another
-* come up with a commandline mechanism for starting one `wt.exe` process either as a window process, or as a content process
+* [ ] come up with a commandline mechanism for starting one `wt.exe` process either as a window process, or as a content process
-* What about handling XAML input events?
+* [ ] What about handling XAML input events?
 The "thin" term control will need to do that in-proc, so it can reply on the UI thread if a particular keystroke was handled or not.
   - I'm almost certain that the `Terminal::HandleKey()` stuff is going to need